February 04, 2021 07:35 PM | by Nada Allam

 8. Not brushing your hair

-Do you expect the magic ceramic iron to untangle the knots?
-You need to brush your hair before using the flat iron, so it can glide smoothly and no need to repeat the process more than once.
+Don't expect the straightener to untangle knots.
+You need to brush your hair before straightening it, so it can glide smoothly and not cause breakage.

 9. Picking the wrong hair straightener

 This is by far the most important factor when straightening your hair.
-You need to invest in a flatting iron that is suitable for your hair type and will last you a good few years.
+You need to invest in a straightener that is suitable for your hair type and will last you a good few years.